 Also love the distressed texture of this rusty vintage metal chair and the contrast it makes with the pretty linen cushion by Cabbages & Roses.
 The distressed old armchairs look fab with pretty simple linen cushions too, don’t you think?
 Not sure I’d get away with this look in my house, but if the rest of the interior is minimal and tidy, I think it works…

-7 Bring the outside in with arrangements of natural foliage and simple flowers.
-If you keep your eyes open throughout the seasons, there should be something to pick in the hedgerows all year.
+10 Bring the outside in with arrangements of natural foliage and simple flowers.
+If you keep your eyes open throughout the seasons, there should be something to pick in the garden or hedgerows all year.

 I like to use vintage white creamware jugs as vases (like this one I photographed with simple white hyacinths and old Fortnum & Mason pudding basin I picked up for 20p from a car boot sale.
 Here’s an image of my own kitchen with inexpensive open shelf from Ikea with old glass mason jars filled with dry foods.

 Group in different sizes.
 Put stems in some and play until you like the look you’ve achieved.
 I like to group in threes with greenery in two but not the third.
 I love the way my vintage white jugs all have different textural designs but share a pure and simple single colour.

-10 Linen is a great source of modern rustic decorating ideas.
+12 Linen is a great source of modern rustic decorating ideas.
 You can’t beat it as a fabric for completing the modern rustic look.
-Find the above fabrics at Cabbages & Roses
+Find these beautiful fabrics at Cabbages & Roses

 Also love this modern rustic wallpaper by them.
 It’s floral but given a real contemporary edge by being printed in charcoal grey on a natural background.
 Love it.